FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/commitment_discounts.md

 ]
 ```

-#### Scenario 4: 1 resource runs for over the $1.00 hourly commitment (100% utilization + overage)
+#### Scenario #4: Eligible resource(s) runs for over the $1.00 hourly commitment (100% utilization + overage)

-In this scenario, one eligible resource runs for the full hour and costs $1.50. $1.00 was amortized from the commitment discount, and $0.50 was charge as standard, on-demand spend.
+In this scenario, one eligible resource runs for the full hour and costs $1.50.
+One row shows that $1.00 was amortized from the commitment discount, and the other shows that $0.50 was charged as standard, on-demand spend.

 ```json
 [